nodejs/node/doc/api/url.md

 Use of the legacy `url.parse()` method is not recommended.
 All users should migrate to the WHATWG `URL` api.
-Because the `url.parse()` method uses a lenient, non-standards compliant algorithm for parsing URL strings, security issues can be introduced.
+Because the `url.parse()` method uses a lenient, non-standard algorithm for parsing URL strings, security issues can be introduced.
 Specifically, issues with [hostname spoofing][] and incorrect handling of user info (usernames and passwords) have been identified.